Jeanne Chezard de Matel: Life

-Throughout her life, both personally and as a foundress, Jeanne encountered opposition, criticism, and other difficulties.
+Throughout her life, both personally and as a foundress, Matel encountered opposition, criticism, and other difficulties.
 She even delayed fulfilling her desire to take the habit and take religious vows to establish the Order.
-It was only on her deathbed that Jeanne's desire was realized.
-Against all odds, Jeanne de Matel received the habit of the order she had founded and made her religious profession, a few hours before her death in the early morning of September 11, 1670.
+It was only on her deathbed that Matel's desire was realized.
+Against all odds, Matel received the habit of the order she had founded and made her religious profession, a few hours before her death in the early morning of September 11, 1670.

 Sisters of the Incarnate Word

-She established four foundations of the Order in France: Avignon (1639); Grenoble (1643); Paris (1644); and Lyon (1655).
+Matel established four foundations of the Order in France: Avignon (1639); Grenoble (1643); Paris (1644); and Lyon (1655).
 Additional monasteries were established at Anduze (1697) and Roquemaure (1697).
 During the French Revolution the Incarnate Word houses shared the fate of all religious houses throughout the country, and were suppressed by the Decree of 1790.

-The Sisters who survived persecution were dispersed.
+The sisters who survived persecution were dispersed.
 Many struggled to remain faithful to their commitment to the Incarnate Word, protecting the relics and writings of Jeanne, and the other guiding documents of their Order.
 In 1817 the Order was re-established in the village of Azerables, France.

 On March 23, 1852, responding to the request from Bishop Odin of Texas, Sr. Claire Valentine, Sr. Ange Barre, Sr. Dominic Ravier and Sr. Ephrem Satin traveled from Lyon to Texas to serve in the field of education.
 After a 3-month voyage and 7 months in Galveston learning English and Spanish, the Sisters landed at then Point Isabel in the middle of January, 1853, and traveled to Brownsville.
 Houses were also founded in Cleveland, Ohio and Mexico.
 The Order helped establish another Order, the Sisters of Charity of the Incarnate Word.

-Venerable
+Veneration

-On March 7, 1992, Pope John Paul II declared that she had lived a life of heroic sanctity and accorded her the title, Venerable.
+Matel's sainthood cause was opened after her death.
+On March 7, 1992, Pope John Paul II declared that she had lived a life of heroic sanctity and accorded her the title Venerable.

 Legacy

 The Sisters of the Incarnate Word and Blessed Sacrament of Victoria, Texas, along with Sister Congregations in Corpus Christi, Texas and Houston, Texas, and Cleveland, Ohio, and with many sisters in Mexico, now serve in the Americas, Europe, and Africa.
 They serve primarily through ministries of prayer, Christian education, and health care, according to the needs of the Church today.

 The Blessed Sacrament Academy is located in San Antonio, Texas.

-Jeanne de Matel is referenced frequently in the novel The Cathedral by Joris-Karl Huysmans where the central character, Durtal, contemplates writing her biography.
+Matel is referenced frequently in the novel The Cathedral by Joris-Karl Huysmans where the central character, Durtal, contemplates writing her biography.